mzia-CH/Styleguides/go/go_review_comments.md

 - Avoid renaming imports except to prevent name collisions.
 - Don't use `import .` except in specific test scenarios.
 - Avoid copying structs from other packages to prevent unexpected aliasing.
+- Avoid global variables and mutable state, as they make code harder to test.

 ### Additional Topics